CHM 1321/1721

 Abdullah is a top-rated tutor with 10+ years of teaching experience.

-As a recent PhD graduate from the University of Ottawa, he has worked along with many of the CHM 1321/1721 Professors.
+As a PhD graduate from the University of Ottawa, he has worked along with many of the CHM 1321/1721 Professors.
 His lesson plans will always begin with must-know fundamental concepts and end with examples from previous midterms and final exam questions.

-Recommended by 200+ uOttawa students.
+Recommended by 400+ uOttawa students.
 Join one of his review sessions and decide for yourself!